 It turns out that gluten is not the only ingredient in wheat that can cause digestive distress.
 While gluten is a protein, wheat also contains difficult-to-digest FODMAP carbohydrates.
 If you find that wheat is making you feel bloated, it may be the FODMAPs (not the gluten) disagreeing with you.

-Garlic adds so much flavor, it can be hard to imagine a meal without it, but it can pack a punch when it comes to wreaking havoc on your system.
-Garlic is a potent source of oligosaccharides, which sadly can spell out a recipe for bloating for you.
+Garlic adds so much flavor and can even benefit your immune system—but it can also wreak havoc on your system.
+Garlic is a potent source of oligosaccharides, which sadly can be a recipe for bloating.
 From a FODMAP perspective, it doesn’t matter if they are cooked or raw (the oligos are still there), but many of my patients do report better tolerance to cooked garlic.
 If you do find cooked and raw garlic to be problematic, you can get all the flavors, sans bloat, by using garlic-infused oil.

 We think of honey as a better-for-you sugar, and it does have some health benefits and even antimicrobial properties.
 But when you look at what honey is made of at a molecular level, it has a lot of the FODMAP fructose (just like high-fructose corn syrup).
 Instead, try maple syrup, which has less bloat-inducing fructose.

 When you see foods labeled as high-fiber, it looks like a healthier choice because most of us lack fiber in our diets.
-Many of these foods will contain inulin (which is sometimes called chicory root fiber, fructo-oligosaccharides, or FOS).
-While this does increase the fiber content, it unfortunately also frequently turns up the dial on bloating.
-If this sounds familiar, look for nutrition bars without added inulin (or simply snack on whole foods!).
+Many of these foods will contain the prebiotic fiber inulin—while this does increase the fiber content, it unfortunately also frequently turns up the dial on bloating.
+If this sounds familiar, look for nutrition bars without added inulin (or simply snack on whole foods).